Conflict Of Interest

 EDITORS

-Editors must not review submitted manuscripts if they have any personal, professional or financial involvement/conflict of interest with the authors of the manuscript.
-Every participant involved in the peer review process, including editorial board members, reviewers, and editors, must declare any potential conflicts of interest to ensure a transparent and unbiased review activity.
+Editors must not review or make decisions on submitted manuscripts if they have any personal, professional or financial conflicts of interest with the authors.
+All participants involved in the peer-review process, including editorial board members, reviewers, and editors, are required to declare any potential conflicts of interest to maintain transparency and impartiality in the review process.

-The Editorial office recommends editors to follow COPE and WAME guidelines to process such manuscripts which involves their personal relationship.
+The Editorial office strongly recommends that editors adhere to the COPE and WAME guidelines when handling manuscripts that involve personal relationships.

 Manuscripts submission by an Editor/Editor-in-Chief

-The initial and final decision on the manuscripts submitted by an Editor/Editor-in-Chief will be taken by any other member of the Board.
-The Editorial Office will identify members who do not have any potential conflict of interest with the Editor or Editor-in-Chief.
+The initial and final decision on manuscripts submitted by an Editor or Editor-in-Chief will be made by another Editorial Board Member.
+The Editorial Office will ensure that selected Editorial Board Members do not have any potential conflict of interest with the Editor or Editor-in-Chief.